shariqmunir99/Brick-Breaker/README.md

 If "Brick Breaker.exe" isn't working then the game can be compiled using the following method as well:

-The project is compiled using the latest version of Microsoft Visual Studio.
+The project is compiled using the visual studio 2022.
 So, just install visual studio and open project file.
 Once the project file just click <b>Local Windows Debugger</b> icon and the game will start.

 ## Screenshot